mbayou/kick4k/README.md

-# Kick4j
+# Kick4k

-A comprehensive Java library for interacting with the Kick.com streaming platform API.
-Kick4j provides easy-to-use clients for all major Kick API endpoints, OAuth 2.0 authentication with PKCE support, and built-in webhook handling for real-time events.
+A native Kotlin library for interacting with the Kick.com streaming platform API.
+Kick4k provides easy-to-use clients for major Kick endpoints, OAuth 2.0 authentication with PKCE support, and a lightweight event dispatcher for real-time style workflows.

 ## Features